usagisukisuki/Adaptive_t-vMF_Dice_loss/README.md

-# Adaptive t-vMF Dice loss
+# Adaptive t-vMF Dice Loss: An Effective Expansion of Dice Loss for Medical Image Segmentation
 This is the official implementation of Adaptive t-vMF Dice loss in the paper ''Adaptive t-vMF Dice Loss: An Effective Expansion of Dice Loss for Medical Image Segmentation'' in PyTorch.